fredrikaverpil/pyvfx-boilerplate/README.md

 boilerplate.run_maya()  # or boilerplate.run_nuke()
 ```

-You can also copy-paste the boilerplate.py contents into your DCC application.
+You can also copy-paste the boilerplate.py contents into the script editor of Maya or Nuke and just execute it.

 <br>